 State and municipal taxes imposed on businesses are deductible expenses for federal income tax purposes.
-Note: Individual taxpayers, unlike corporations, are subject to a limitation on the deduction for state and local taxes.
+Note: Individual taxpayers, unlike corporations, are subject to a limitation of $10,000 on the deduction for state and local taxes.
 See section VI.F.9.a. below.

 For tax years beginning before January 1, 2022, corporations can continue to elect under Section 174 to expense all research and experimental (R&E) expenditures that are paid or incurred during the tax year or to defer the expenses for 60 months.
 Taxpayers also can make a special election under Section 59(e) to amortize their research expenditures over 120 months.
 A portion of the research expenditures may qualify for a research tax credit that is described in section N.5 below.

 For tax years beginning after 2021, the Act repeals expensing of Section 174 R&E expenditures, including software development costs, and requires such expenditures to be capitalized and amortized over a five-year period (foreign R&E expenses over 15 years), beginning with the midpoint of the tax year in which the specified R&E expenditures were paid or incurred.
 R&E expenditures that are attributable to research that is conducted outside the United States would be capitalized and amortized over a period of 15 years.